OSGeo/OSGeoLive-doc/en/quickstart/virtualization_quickstart.rst

 OSGeo-Live Quickstart for Running in a Virtual Machine
 ********************************************************************************

-Most often the OSGeo LiveDVD system is run from the original by booting straight from the DVD.
-This means that all software and configurations are identical at each reboot of the DVD.
-Nothing is saved from session to session.
-However the same system can be setup as a "virtual guest" on your host computer, essentially giving you a fully configurable Xubuntu-based GIS workstation within your computer.
+The OSGeo-Live system can be run within a Virtual Machine.

 Advantages
 --------------------------------------------------------------------------------
-Running OSGeo Live as a virtual machine, rather than from the LiveDVD means:
+Running OSGeo Live as a virtual machine, rather than from a DVD means:

+* Response speed of a VM is much faster than on the DVD, and typically comparable with installing directly on the host machine.

 * All configuration changes, software updates, and saved files are permanent, just like on any "regular" computer.
 So